Database

 Overview

-The Nectar database service is a Database-as-a-Service (DBaaS) system powered by the Trove OpenStack project.
+The Nectar Database Service is a Database-as-a-Service (DBaaS) system powered by the Trove OpenStack project.
 It provides a simple interface to manage databases whilst hiding the underlying infrastructure requirements of configuring and running them.
-The Nectar database service offers the benefit of API or web-based access for tasks like creating databases, creating and restoring backups, adding and removing database users, setting configuration parameters and more.
+The Nectar Database Service offers the benefit of API or web-based access for tasks like creating databases, creating and restoring backups, adding and removing database users, setting configuration parameters and more.

-Available datastores and flavors
+Available datastores and database flavors

-The datastores currently available are:
+The datastores currently available via the Nectar Database Service are:

 - MySQL